 Some improvements are more valuable than others.
-While you may think that a full kitchen reno will give you a dollar for dollar return on your investment, that’s not always the case.
+While you may think that a full kitchen renovation will give you a dollar-for-dollar return on your investment, that’s not always the case.
 You’ll likely get more bang for your buck with something that increases your home’s square footage, such as finishing your basement.

 You can also see good returns by making changes to your home’s exterior to increase its curb appeal, such as upgrading your landscaping.

 If you have a lot of high-interest debt, such as credit card debt, a lower-interest HELOC can help you consolidate all that debt into a single loan and potentially save you hundreds of dollars in interest.

 Beware, though, that when you use a HELOC to consolidate credit card debt, you’re trading an unsecured loan for one that’s secured by your home.
 If you default on this loan, you could lose your home.